 Volunteering Step-by-Step

-The informations on this page refers to
+The informations on this page refers to non-Israelis eligible for the

-Mahal Nahal Haredi and Mahal
+Mahal Nahal Haredi and IDF

 IDF